Stocks and Shares: The Low-Down

 In addition to the new world of automated stock trading, it’s now also possible to borrow tips from trading professionals through the use of another technological trading development known as “copy trading.”
 Copy trading relies on a simple premise: traders who have a lot of expertise or who are particularly successful at their craft can sign up to a website that connects them with newer or less successful traders who require assistance.

 The more modern trader can then choose to emulate the trading decisions of the leading trader: if the principal trader makes a loss, so will the newer trader – but if the main trader profits, the more modern trader will too.
-It’s possible for newer traders to search for those who match their preferred trader profile, so it’s a customisable service.
+It’s possible for newer traders to search for those who match their preferred trader profile, so it’s a customizable service.
 To some new traders, this seems like an exciting way to circumvent eternal questions of strategy by allowing someone else to do it for you.
 But it’s not a way around thinking about tactical questions, and it’s also important to establish your own strategic goals first.
 Do you want a risky portfolio to attract potential higher gains, or would you prefer to play it potentially safer?
 Whether you’re trading yourself or you’re working with a more experienced trader to achieve your goals, you should always be sure that your strategic priorities are embedded into your thinking before you take the plunge and commit to copy trading.

 Why Stock Trading Needs to be Strategic